-Various methods exist of opening the sale.
-The most effective ones have three things in common: they are succinct, buyer focused and gripping.
+Various methods exist but the most effective ones have three things in common: they are not just brief, but succinct; they are also buyer focused and gripping.

 “Boss.
 Hiyo wiper yako ikipiga, itaharibu kioo” Told to me by a hawker, this is the most gripping opening of any sale I’ve heard.
 In only seven words he had my full attention.
 He did not tell me, “Buy wipers.
 They are only 1,500shs” No. He said instead, “Sir!
 You’re wipers are faulty and will spoil your windscreen.”
 Wt happened next is covered here.
 Suffice to say, it was a flawless sale that left me floored.